angular/angular/adev/src/content/guide/testing/components-scenarios.md

 <docs-code
   path="adev/src/content/examples/testing/src/app/hero/hero-detail.component.html" header="app/hero/hero-detail.component.html"/>

-Tests that exercise the component need &hellip;
+Tests that exercise the component need …

 * To wait until a hero arrives before elements appear in the DOM
 * A reference to the title text